cyber-samr/cyber-samr/notes/nist-csf-v2.md

 1. **Govern** (new)
    - Emphasizes the importance of cybersecurity governance
    - Supports strategic risk management and oversight
+### 🏛️ Govern (New in CSF v2.0)

+The **Govern** function is a significant update introduced in CSF v2.0.
+It emphasizes the importance of strong cybersecurity governance across all levels of an organization.
+This function focuses on establishing and maintaining the structures and processes necessary to effectively manage cybersecurity risk.

+Key responsibilities under the Govern function include:

+- Setting clear cybersecurity objectives
+- Ensuring leadership and executive commitment
+- Developing and implementing a comprehensive risk management strategy
+- Continuously improving cybersecurity performance

+This function ensures that cybersecurity is treated as a critical part of an organization’s overall risk strategy, helping align security practices with business priorities.

 2. **Identify**
    - Understand organizational context, assets, and risks